 - I have used Basmati Rice for this recipe, but any kind will work.

-- Whole milk gives it a nice and creamy texture but low fat milk will work too.
-If you want to take the creaminess to the next level you can substitute 1 cup of milk with half n half or cream.
+- Whole milk gives it a nice and creamy texture but low-fat milk will work too.
+If you want to take the creaminess to the next level you can substitute 1-2 cups of milk with half n half or cream.